I once had a therapist who kept asking me the question, “What are you going to do to support yourself?” I hated that question, but she had a point.

 More recently, I’ve come to appreciate the importance of taking proactive steps to support myself, not least because this can prevent a full-blown crisis from taking hold.

 Depending on the situation, here are a list of “quick fixes” which I’ve found helpful when I start to feel my mental health deteriorating.

 Ever since October 2017, I’ve been experiencing attacks of what I can only call extreme emotional distress.
-I don’t want to get into the details of what happened back then, but basically, a particular “event” seems to have somehow released all the emotional pain that I’d been repressing for about twenty-five years.
+I don’t want to get into the details of what happened back then, but basically, a particular “event” seems to have somehow released emotional pain that I’ve been repressing for about twenty-five years.

 This has made my life really difficult.
 I feel like I can be ambushed at any moment and plunged into a pit of grief, despair and rage.
 Once I’m in there, it’s very hard to climb out again.

 After a few weeks of feeling okay, I had another attack yesterday.
 I felt awful all day, aching chest and head, depressed, constant intrusive, negative thoughts, and it ended with a full on meltdown in the kitchen.

 I’ll give myself yesterday, but I really need to get on top of this.
 The first thing I think I have to do is accept that these feelings aren’t just going to stop or go away, which is what I’ve been hoping.
 The gaps between attacks do seem to have got longer, but I think that’s more down to me getting better at avoiding the things that trigger the feelings, then any actual healing.
 When the feelings do come, they are as overwhelming as ever.

 I know could get more proactive about managing my emotional state on a day-to-day basis, but here are some things that I think I could put into place for those times when I do feel myself being dragged into the “pit of despair”.